 The Proprietor does not have a right to determine the suitability of the applicants – that is the responsibility of the Board.
 However, any of the Proprietor’s appointees on the Board (including at a secondary school) may seek the Proprietor’s opinion of the suitability of any of the applicants.
 The Board may take this opinion into account when deciding the appointment.

 In secondary schools, establishing acceptability is the responsibility of the Board or those delegated by the Board to make appointments.
 This must include at least one Proprietor’s appointee.
-Boards are encouraged to seek assistance from the Proprietor or the Diocesan Office when establishing acceptability.
+It is the NZ Catholic Bishops strong recommendation that secondary school boards use the expertise provided by the Diocesan Office to determine acceptability and that role can be delegate to the office if the Board of Trustees agrees.
 (For details of what constitutes acceptability, see Clarifications for Catholic Schools Factsheet.)

 Board’s Role in Establishing Suitability For Appointment

 The Board shortlists the acceptable applicants, conducts interviews, consults educational referees and appoints the most suitable applicant.
 The appointment must conform to the Board’s appointment policy, to section 77J(4) of the State Sector Act, and to the relevant employment contract.
 If no applicant comes up to the standards required by the Board, the position should be re-advertised.